 Apart from my main line of research, I’ve been involved in projects around mining contextual information from IoT data for security and other applications; of highlight, I recently showed that almost 100% lane-level localization accuracy can be achieved with just 5 meters of accelerometer driving data, using deep LSTM networks.

 I am co-advised by Prof. Patrick Tague and Prof. Carlee Joe-Wong, and am a member of the MEWS and LIONS research groups.
 My research has been supported by various NSF and DARPA grants.
 I recently proposed my thesis entitled Incentivizing User-centric Resource Allocation in Wireless Networks in Real time, with Prof. Patrick Tague, Prof. Carlee Joe-Wong, Prof. Aron Laszka and Dr. Anand Raman as my committee.

 I did my undergraduate studies at the ECE dept. of Rutgers University, New Brunswick campus.
-I finished the Honors program in 3 years and graduated Summa Cum Laude in 2013 with Bachelors of Science in ECE.
+I finished the Honors program in 3 years and graduated Summa Cum Laude in 2013.
 During this time, I also conducted an year of undergraduate research at WINLAB, and was recognized as a James Slade Scholar upon graduation.